Contents

 The following keys are currently supported:

-— engine used by the theme.
-Should be mako
+engine — engine used by the theme.
+Should be mako or jinja.

 looked up in the parent theme (and then in the grandparent, etc).